Late Francoism: New government and assassination of Carrero Blanco

-The assault on Carrero Blanco precipitated the most severe political crisis throughout the entirety of the Franco regime, as it resulted in the demise of the individual Franco had designated to ensure the perpetuation of his regime following his own decease.
-Laureano López Rodó, then serving as Foreign Minister and one of Carrero’s closest collaborators for fifteen years, recorded in his memoirs: "I realized that his death marked the end of the Franco regime. [...]
-Franco, without Carrero, was a different Franco."
-Minister Gonzalo Fernández de la Mora contended that ETA "could not have dealt a harder blow to the continuity of the State of 18 July."
-ETA’s own proclamation claiming the regicide stated: "Carrero guaranteed the stability and continuity of Franco’s regime."
+Carrero Blanco's assassination triggered the most severe political crisis of the Franco regime, eliminating the individual designated to guarantee its continuity.
+Foreign Minister Laureano López Rodó later reflected, "I realized that his death marked the end of the Franco regime… Franco, without Carrero, was a different Franco."
+Minister Gonzalo Fernández de la Mora similarly asserted that ETA "could not have dealt a harder blow to the continuity of the State of 18 July.
+ETA's own proclamation noted that "Carrero guaranteed the stability and continuity of Franco's regime."
 According to historian Julio Gil Pecharromán:

 With Luis Carrero Blanco died the dauphin, the figure of Franco's utmost trust, destined to ensure the continuity of the dictatorship.
 Also disappeared a military man with great prestige in the Armed Forces and a politician who not only seemed capable of imposing himself over the division within the Movement's ranks—including the ultras—but also of preventing the succession in the Head of State from altering, in a reformist sense, the markedly continuist course based on the principle of "everything tied up and well tied."
 In a way, that 20 December marked the beginning of the Transition.

-In his customary New Year’s address, broadcast ten days subsequent to the attack, General Franco, alluding to the event, uttered a phrase that provoked bewilderment for its "unexpected and cruel" nature: "There is no evil that does not come with some good."
-According to Javier Tusell, the phrase may signify that Franco harbored a clear perception that "Carrero’s death also liquidated his team and that it was necessary to effect a significant change in the entirety of the governors [sic]. [...]
-It is highly probable that the negative judgments about the Carrero government that arose within his El Pardo circle greatly influenced him."
-Conversely, Carrero Blanco’s assassination exerted a profound impact on the "process 1001" against the leaders of the clandestine and illegal "workers' commissions," as the Public Order Tribunal imposed severe prison sentences, extending up to twenty years for "repeat offenders."
-On 6 January 1974, during the Epiphany Military Review, Franco delivered an oration wherein, after referencing the anguish of Carrero’s death, he characterized terrorism as "a new form of war" to which "Marxism" resorted "because it finds a weak Europe."
+In his customary New Year's address ten days later, Franco, alluding to the assassination, stated: "There is no evil that does not come with some good", a phrase interpreted by Tusell as recognition that Carrero's death eliminated his government team, necessitating major personnel changes.
+Carrero Blanco's assassination also influenced the "process 1001" trial, leading the Public Order Tribunal to impose severe prison sentences, including up to twenty years for repeat offenders.
+On 6 January 1974, during the Epiphany Military Review, Franco, referring to Carrero's death, described terrorism as "a new form of war" employed by Marxism, exploiting what he termed "a weak Europe."

 Final Crisis of Francoism (1974–75)

-As observed a few months subsequent to Franco’s death by Jorge de Esteban and Luis López Guerra, "the structural incapacity of the Spanish state to address the exigencies of modern life became painfully manifest during the biennium 1974–1975, attributable to the global crisis resulting, inter alia, from the abrupt escalation in energy costs."
+As observed a few months subsequent to Franco's death by Jorge de Esteban and Luis López Guerra, "the structural incapacity of the Spanish state to address the exigencies of modern life became painfully manifest during the biennium 1974–1975, attributable to the global crisis resulting, inter alia, from the abrupt escalation in energy costs."